jonthysell/RomSort/README.md

 # RomSort #

-RomSort is a small open-source app to take a directory of files and sort them into alphabetical sub-folders.
-It was designed to assist the organization of ROM collections which will be browsed on low-resolution screens that limit the number of files visible at once.
+RomSort is a small utility to sort a directory of files into alphabetical sub-directories.

+It was designed to assist the organization of ROM collections, particularly for use on flashcarts.
+Retro consoles typically have lower resolutions, so browsing ROMs on flashcarts can be painful as you can only view so many items on screen at once.

+With RomSort, not only can you group your ROMs into convenient alphabetical sub-directories, but you can also set a maximum number of sub-directories, and the app will intelligently coallesce them together.

 RomSort is developed in C# for .NET 2.0.